Use of X by Donald Trump: 2020 election: Attempt to overturn results

 On January 5, 2021—the day before Congress convened in joint session to count the electoral votes and formalize Biden's victory in the presidential election—Trump falsely claimed on Twitter that Vice President Mike Pence had the power to toss out "fraudulent" electoral votes.

 On January 6, after a violent pro-Trump mob stormed the Capitol and disrupted the counting of electoral votes, Twitter declared that they had indefinitely locked Trump's account for "repeated and severe violations" of the site's Civic Integrity policy.
-"Locking" meant that Trump could not post new tweets but meanwhile his existing tweets could still be viewed by the public.
+"Locking" meant that Trump could not post new tweets, although his existing tweets could still be viewed by the public.
 Twitter Safety said that, if Trump deleted three specific tweets, a 12-hour waiting period would go into effect and then his account would be unlocked.
 The tweets were immediately deleted.
 Overnight, while Trump's account was still locked, a message from him was posted to his assistant Dan Scavino's account.
 In that message, Trump promised "an orderly transition on January 20th" but also emphasized that "I totally disagree with the outcome of the election" and that this moment was "only the beginning of our fight".

 Trump would only tweet three more times from his personal account.
 His next tweet was on January 7 at 7:10 p.m.
 Eastern; it was a brief video that was widely reported in the news as his concession speech.
 In the video, he acknowledged that a new administration would be sworn into office and that he would no longer be president.
 On January 8 at 9:46 a.m.
 Eastern, he called the people who voted for him "American Patriots", assured they would have a "GIANT VOICE", and affirmed they would not tolerate disrespect.
 At 10:44 a.m.
 Eastern, he tweeted "I will not be going to the Inauguration on January 20th."
 Later that day, Twitter permanently suspended Trump's account, stating that Trump's continued tweeting was "likely to inspire others to replicate the violent acts that took place on January 6, 2021" and that there were "multiple indicators that they are being received and understood as encouragement to do so".

 On December 3, 2022, Trump called for "the termination of all rules, regulations, and articles, even those found in the Constitution" to allow him to be declared winner of the 2020 election or to rerun the election.
 He was complaining about a new revelation that, several weeks before the election, Twitter's corporate policy teams had debated whether to allow distribution of a particular story unfavorable to Biden; a newspaper claimed to have information about a computer belonging to Biden's son, and Twitter leaders had discussed whether it ran afoul of their content rules about "hacked materials".
 Trump posted his complaint about the U.S. Constitution to his own platform, Truth Social.
 At this time, Twitter had already reinstated his account, but Trump had not resumed posting to that platform.